openai/mujoco-worldgen/README.md

 # Worldgen: Randomized MuJoCo environments

-Worldgen allows to generate complex, heavily randomized environments with goals.
+Worldgen allows users to generate complex, heavily randomized environments environments.
 Examples of such environments can be found in the `examples` folder.

 Actions in `action_space` are all actuators of objects added during world building.
 Not all objects will have actuators, but some do (e.g. `ObjFromXML('particle')` and `ObjFromXML('particle_hinge')`).
 You can examine the meaning of a given action by looking at the xml file of the object in `assets/xmls/.../main.xml`

+Observation spaces are inferred based on the outputs of the `get_obs` function in an `Env` object (`Env` class is defined in `mujoco_worldgen/env.py`.

 ## Installation